hm-lang/core/proposals/README.md

 |           |  `\|\|`   | logical OR                | binary: `A\|\|B`  |               |
 |   8       |   `=`     | assignment                | binary: `A = B`   | LTR           |
 |           |  `???=`   | compound assignment       | binary: `A += B`  |               |

+Notes:

+    1. Function calls associate RTL and execute RTL as well, so `someFunction anotherFunction deeplyNested(3)` resolves as `someFunction(anotherFunction(deeplyNested(3)))`.
+        Member access associates RTL but drills down from LTR.
+E.g., `SomeInstance SomeField NestedField` is equivalent to
+        `(SomeInstance SomeField) NestedField`.
+The reason is so that combining function calls and member access isn't as confusing:
+        `someFunction SomeInstance SomeField someMethod() FinalField` becomes
+        `someFunction(((SomeInstance SomeField) someMethod()) FinalField)`.
+        TODO: double check that this makes sense.

 ## division and remainder operators: / // % %%